-- I. Board meeting was held on 15-09-2023 for approval of Audited Accounts for the year ended June 30, 2021. - II.
-Due to arrears of work on account of liquidation of the company no quarterly / half yearly financial statements of the instant year were prepared hence requisite Board Meeting could not be held.
+- I. Board meeting was held on 22-12-2023 for approval of Audited Accounts for the year ended June 30, 2022. - II.
+Due to arrears of work on account of liquidation of the company no quarterly / half yearly financial statements of the instant year were prepared hence requisite Board Meeting could not be held. - III.
+Mr. Shahid Mahmood Khan has resigned from directorship.
+The board appreciated the services of said resigning director.